kvarak/dnd/docs/_Rules/skills.md

   The familiarity with the criminal element and how to best handle oneself in rough quarters and among rough people, and knowledge of the unethical trade of other's property.

   <details>
-    <summary>Appraisal (trait)</summary>
+    <summary>Appraisal (<b>trait</b>)</summary>
     The skill to correctly identify the approximate value of items according to their workmanship and innate value.
 This would allow you to identify the most valuable objects in a room or treasure trove automatically, or to estimate the value of an object after examining for a few minutes.
   </details>

   <details>
     <summary>Black Market</summary>
     The underground movement, illegal sale and fencing of stolen items, acting as a shadow house of sale for objects that cannot be sold to vendors or at auction due to their illegality.
 In the cities where you normally operate, no checks are required.
 You have one or more contacts that can handle these things for you.
 Finding contacts (safely) in new places requires a successful Charisma (Thievery) check.
-You have Expertise if it is within a Culture you are familiar with.
+You have <b>Expertise</b> if it is within a Culture you are familiar with.
   </details>

   <details>
     <summary>Streetwise</summary>
     You are aware of the subtle signs used in the criminal underworld, and can understand them enough to recognize who you can talk to, who you shouldn’t approach and how to ask for information with a minimal amount of trouble.
-You have Expertise on such checks if within a Culture you are familiar with.
+You have <b>Expertise</b> on such checks if within a Culture you are familiar with.
 In addition you know Thieves’ cant.
     <details>
-      <summary>Fast Talk (trait)</summary>
+      <summary>Fast Talk (<b>trait</b>)</summary>
       The criminal underworld is a dangerous place where a wrong word can get you killed.
 You know what to say and more importantly, what not to say.
 Gain +1 Charisma.
     </details>
   </details>